 Much has been made of how NHS clinical operations can benefit from ‘lean’ processes more commonly found in the manufacturing sector.
 However, comparatively little has been said about how these same techniques can also be applied to the portering operation.

 “Manufacturers around the world have been using our machines for years to increase productivity and improve safety.
-In the current economic climate we feel it’s more important than ever that we play our part in helping the NHS embrace these ideas and realize savings that could make a real difference,” concludes Freer.
+In the current economic climate we feel it’s more important than ever that we play our part in helping the NHS embrace these ideas and realise savings that could make a real difference,” concludes Freer.